noam1610/tuto-mcfly-server-access/README.md

 ## The project

-In this tutorial we are going to work around security !
+In this tutorial we are going to add JWT support to loopback !

 First we will create a server in which some objects will be secured (you must login to access them) and others will be unsecured.

 Then we will create a client in which some pages will be secured (you must login to access them) and others will be unsecured.